Genetic load: Segregating deleterious mutations

+$U>1$ across most vertebrates implying a large mutation load.
+A lower bound estimate for $U$ is $U=2 \mu G_{del}P_{del}$ where $\mu$ is the per-base mutation rate, $G_{del}$ is the number of genome diploid sites where deleterious mutations can occur, and $P_{del}$ is the fraction of mutations in $G_{del}$ that are deleterious.
+Following this approach, human $U>2.2$.
+Given that this method ignores many sources of deleterious mutations some researchers suggest that human $U$ can be as high as 10.

+Application of the Haldane-Muller e^{-U} formula predicts that population mean fitness will be very low, e.g. 0.007 relative to the case of no segregating deleterious mutations, if there are 5 new deleterious mutations per replication.
+However the reference case is unrealistic - no individual free from segregating deleterious mutations exist.
+‘Soft selection’ describes competitive ability compared to other individuals in the population, as opposed to hard selection where a low fitness genotype is dead or infertile regardless of the fitness of its competitors.
+The reduction in mean fitness relative to the best individual actually present in a population is much lower.

+Negative epistasis can make the purging of deleterious mutations more efficient, by making variance in fitness greater than that which would be expected from variance in the number of deleterious mutations.
+The most extreme form of negative epistasis under soft selection is truncation selection, where e.g. the 10% of individuals with the highest number of deleterious mutations fail to reproduce.

+It has been estimated that each human carries, on average, around 400 deleterious mutations.

+Fixed deleterious mutations

 A slightly deleterious mutation may not stay in mutation–selection balance but may instead become fixed by genetic drift when its selection coefficient is less than one divided by the effective population size.
-Over time, drift load can seriously impact the fitness of a population.
+Over time, the accumulation of fixed deleterious mutations can seriously impact the fitness of a population.
 In asexual populations, the stochastic accumulation of mutation load is called Muller's ratchet, and occurs in the absence of beneficial mutations, when after the most-fit genotype has been lost, it cannot be regained by genetic recombination.
 Deterministic accumulation of mutation load occurs in asexuals when the deleterious mutation rate exceeds one per replication.
 Sexually reproducing species are expected to have lower genetic loads.
 This is one hypothesis for the evolutionary advantage of sexual reproduction.
 Purging of deleterious mutations in sexual populations is facilitated by synergistic epistasis among deleterious mutations.

 High load can lead to a small population size, which in turn increases the accumulation of mutation load, culminating in extinction via mutational meltdown.

 The accumulation of deleterious mutations in humans has been of concern to many geneticists, including Hermann Joseph Muller, James F. Crow, Alexey Kondrashov, W. D. Hamilton, and Michael Lynch.